shelleywong/CSCI567-Course-Materials/Assignments/Assignment5.md

 # Assignment 5 - REST API

-The goal of Assignment 5 is to give you experience working with a [REST API](https://www.redhat.com/en/topics/api/what-is-a-rest-api).
+The goal of Assignment 5 is to give you experience working with a [REST API](https://www.redhat.com/en/topics/api/what-is-a-rest-api), specifically an external API that you do not control (you will need to make HTTP requests, handle responses, and follow the rules of the API).
 REST is one of the most widely used approaches for building web-based APIs, and it is useful for you to be familiar with how to interact with a REST API from the client side.
 Sending and/or receiving data from a REST API (or other internet-based source) is one option for meeting the Final Project requirement that your project needs to integrate with a backend to utilize and manage data and leverage the fact the app is on a device with internet connectivity.

 * [Requirements](#requirements)
 * [Getting Graded](#getting-graded)